Canada Ranks 14th on World Press Freedom Index 2024

 Of the world's top oil and natural gas exporters, we rank at the top of the list

-Canada's place on ESG-related indices like this means we should be a go-to supplier for natural resources
+Canada's place on social- and governance-related indices like this means we should be a go-to supplier for natural resources

-Canada has done it again, ranking high among the world's top oil and natural gas exporters on yet another Environmental, Social and Governance related index.
-Moving up from 19th in 2022, Canada placed 15th on this year's version of the World Press Freedom Index conducted by Reporters Without Borders (RSF).
+Canada has managed to rank high among the world's top oil and natural gas exporters on yet another social- and governance-related index.
+Moving up one spot from 15th in 2023 and from 19th in 2022, Canada placed 14th on this year's version of the World Press Freedom Index conducted by Reporters Without Borders (RSF).

 The RSF's annual index evaluates the environment for journalism in 180 countries and territories.
 European countries usually top the list, with Canada and the USA not far behind.